spodsiadlik/The-Three-Amigos/docs/project1.md

 ## Payload Capacity
 To test the payload capacity, we added 2kg masses one by one onto our robot while it was running until the robot stopped working.
 However, after adding 6 of those masses, the robot was still functioning extremely well and we were risking destroying our acrylic sheet.
 Therefore, we stopped at that weight because we did not feel that it was worth risking our robot's functionality to add more weight.
 Overall, we determined that the payload capacity of our robot was at least 12 kilograms (or 26.46 pounds).

-## Battery (minimum) life span
+## Battery Life Span
 When constructing the robot, we considered the battery life and decided to have two separate power supplies: one to power the motors and one to power the Raspberry Pi and the RPi Pico.
 Then, the batteries wouldn't be simultaneously drained by both components, and we could individually power each part.
 The first type of power supply uses three lithium ion batteries to power our motors, and we chose this specific method because the batteries were easily removable.
 Because of that, we wouldn't need to disassemble anything to recharge the batteries, and they would be much less dangerous that LiPo batteries.
 Our other power source would be an Anker Power Bank, which we could use to power the Pi and Pico.
-It would last much longer than the batteries, so it would need to be recharged less.
+Since it would last much longer than the batteries, so it would need to be recharged less.
+The power bank has a few days worth of power, wheres the batteries for the motors can last for about ..... until dropping below 9V and not longer working effectively.

-Finding capacity of Lithium Ion batteries, then determine how much power is used by the motors OR Filluy charge the batteries and manually discharge them to 9V.

 ## Safety Features
 One of the most important considerations that we had while designing our robot was involving safety features, since we want to make sure that our bot is safe to use.
 We considered two different types of safety additions: physical and software features.
 The main physical safety feature that we included was bumpers made of weather stripping that could reduce damamge if the bot bumped into anything.
 It was placed strategically on the edges of the bot in order to maximize its efficiency.
 Additionally, we used tape to fasten our cables and ensure that they do not move around while the bot is in motion.
 We also include two different software features to terminate the program.
 The first is the KeyboardInterrupt, which occurs when the CTRL and C keys are pressed at the same time, ending the program.
-The other option is used when the K is pressed while the driving program is running, and it reduced the angular and linear velocity to zero.
+The other option is used when the K key is pressed while the driving program is running, and it reduced the angular and linear velocity to zero.

 ## Parts List